shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 Im doing this because theres some discussion about how theres too many abilities, and I don’t currently like how some of them are implemented.

-# Blinded

-You are subjected to the following effects:

--   You can’t see (see the Unseen section for more information).
--   All terrain is considered Difficult Terrain for you unless you’re guided by another creature.

 # Charmed Y

 I. Your Charmer has ADV on Charisma Checks made against you.